 If there is a group, they will most likely invite you to join, and if you don’t immediately connect with anyone, strike up a conversation with the staff, wait for more guests to come in or walk up to someone and say hi, your chances for a great conversation are high.

 Many hostels also offer activities for travelers like free day tours or pub crawls.
 Check out the hostel’s lobby or ask the staff to see which activities will take place during your stay.

-The best part is that hostel bars are open to anyone, guests or not, and people of all ages.
+The best part about staying in hostels is that hostel bars are open to anyone, guests or not, and people of all ages.
 Don’t believe us?
 Check the group and see how many older women stay at hostels.

 Without a doubt, hostels are a great place to meet people when traveling and you don’t even need to stay there to share a drink.
 So find a fun and popular hostel, order a drink, or pop in to ask if they offer tours, so you can meet other solo travelers on an affordable day excursion.

 Another awesome way to meet people in hostels is through ‘The Solo System’, a feature of the app from HostelWord, the popular hostel booking platform.
 This feature is included when you download their app and allows you to search for and chat with travelers that are staying in the same hostel as you during your trip.
 The feature was created specially for solo travelers, to make their trips more sociable and fun.

 Safety tip: Get your own room, a bed in a female-only dorm or stay at a women-only hostel if you’re worried about safety.
 And we have a full section on hostel safety tips in our Safety Guide for Solo Female Travelers here.